nepalez/attestor/README.md

   end
 ```

-The change between `validate :something` and `validates :something` is that:
+The difference between `validate :something` and `validates :something` is that:
 * `validate` expects `#something` to make checks and raise error by itself
 * `validates` expects `#something` to respond to `#validate`

 Policy Objects
 --------------

-Basically the policy includes `Attestor::Validations` with additional methods to allow chaining policies by logical methods.
+Basically the policy includes `Attestor::Validations` with additional methods to allow logical compositions.

 To create a policy as a `Struct` use the builder method: